 You will engage in problem-based learning, skills laboratories and computer-based learning, as well as the more traditional lecture and seminar-based formats.
 Lectures take place in a large group with small group teaching for seminars.

 Find out more about nursing teaching and learning at Manchester .

 Dedicated student support

-We offer dedicated student support to all of our students, helping you to handle the demands of both academic work and placements.
+We offer dedicated student support to all of our students, helping you to handle the demands of both academic work and practice learning.